reymon359/book-sentences/the-pragmatic-programmer/README.md

 > You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
 > — Joe Armstrong

-Do you program in an object- oriented language?
+Do you program in an object-oriented language?
 Do you use inheritance?
 If so, stop!
 It probably isn’t what you want to do.

 Now we’re faced with a generation of OO developers who use inheritance for one of two reasons: they don’t like typing, or they like types.